 Get earplugs and a sleeping mask

 Chinese people are, to put it diplomatically, garrulous.
 To put it more bluntly, they’re fucking noisy.
 Hawking, shouting, chomping, screaming, snoring – you name it, it’s gonna happen.
 Snoring has been a particular bane of mine, as have especially chatty children.
 Accept it, get over it, and buy some fucking earplugs.
-A sleeping mask will also do you right for this afternoon naps (if you’re locked in for 44 hours, you’re going to do some napping).
+A sleeping mask will also do you right for afternoon naps (if you’re locked in for 44 hours, you’re going to do some napping).

 Stock up on supplies beforehand